CHILD CUSTODY ENFORCEMENT

 An experienced Denver child custody enforcement attorney understands what the court and custody experts look for concerning decision-making to protect the interests and well-being of the child.
 At Littman Family Law, we know that a child custody case is mired in emotions and stressful interactions, so we can intervene on your behalf for fair negotiation.

 We will help you work through the legal implications and specifics when navigating a child custody arrangement.
-Let us handle the interactions with the opposing counsel and court, negotiating a fair settlement in custody matters, and gathering and presenting evidence should you need it.
+Let us handle the interactions with the opposing counsel and court, negotiate a fair settlement in custody matters, and gather and present evidence should you need it.

 The experienced attorneys at Littman Family Law will partner with you to ensure that your voice is heard throughout the child custody process.
 Contact us at (303)832-4200 or send us an email to schedule a consultation.
 We are here to help!